Security Connector as a DNS forwarder

 The DNS forwarder is available with Security Connector 2.6.8 or later.

 If there are domains that you want to forward to their destination, DNS Forwarder allows you to split this traffic and direct it to the corporate resolver for resolution.
 To identify this internal traffic, you configure internal domains or IP address ranges in the ETP network configuration.
-For more information, see Configure internal IP addresses and DNS suffixes.
+For more information, see Configure internal IP addresses, DNS suffixes, and email domains.